matt-lew/CIS25_Fall2025/README.md

 # **Week 5**

-Week 5 assignment for loops (do-while).
+Week 6 assignment for Save and Load files.

-The user is presented with 3 menu options: Add, Multiply, or Exit.

-While the user chooses other than Exit, the menu stays displayed.

-**1. Add** - If the user chooses the option to Add, they can input 2 numbers, the sum is displayed, and the menu is displayed.

-**2. Multiply** - If the user chooses the option to Multiply, they can input two numbers, the product is displayed, and the menu is displayed.

-**3. Exit** - If the user chooses the option to Exit, the loop finishes and the program ends.
+The user is presented with 2 consecutive prompts.
+The first is for the Tool name.
+The second is for the Quantity of that tool.

+The name and quantity are saved to items.txt.
+Then items.txt is loaded and displayed to the user.